-Italian literature is never far from my mind, even the last few months when I immersed myself in Irish literature as I prepared for my first trip to Ireland in more than a decade.
+Italian literature is never far from my mind, even during the last few months when I immersed myself in Irish literature as I prepared for my first trip to Ireland in more than a decade.

 It's perhaps because when I read Italian literature, I attempt to fill in the vast gaps in my education, seeing as I attended school in America, and not Italy.
-So many Italian classics I didn't encounter in high school!
+So many Italian classics I naturally didn't encounter in high school!

 As such, I've avoided reading American or British classics in Italian.
 Why bother?